UX Design Lead

 Current Product Category Dropdown Menu

-Please use the orange slider to see FELOH's current sitemap (left) and my proposed future state sitemap (right)
+Please use the orange slider to see FELOH's current user flow (left) and my proposed future state user flow (right)

-Please use the orange slider to see the current (left) and proposed user flow (right)
+Please use the orange slider to see the current (left) vs proposed (right) sitemap

 One of FELOH's greatest and most enticing features was its reward system.
 Where anytime you write a post, upload an image/video, or shop in the marketplace you get "FELOH dollars" to then spend for future purchases in the marketplace.
 Currently, it wasn't highlighted or even properly understood by FELOH users.